Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 2-8.
+- In 10 games as the underdog over the last 10 matchups, the Rockies have a record of 3-7.

-- When it comes to the over/under, the Rockies and their opponents are 4-6-0 in their previous 10 games.
+- When it comes to the over/under, the Rockies and their opponents are 5-5-0 in their last 10 games.

-- The Rockies have failed to cover the spread in any of their previous 10 matchups (three of those games had a spread).
+- The Rockies have compiled a 1-3-0 record against the runline over their previous 10 matchups (oddsmakers set runlines in four of those matchups).

 Rockies Betting Records & Stats

-- The Rockies have come away with 28 wins in the 71 contests they have been listed as the underdogs in this season.
+- The Rockies have been underdogs in 72 games this season and have come away with the win 29 times (40.3%) in those contests.

-- Colorado is 5-19 this season when entering a game as the underdog by +170 or more on the moneyline.
+- This season, Colorado has won five of its 24 games, or 20.8%, when it's the underdog by at least +170 on the moneyline.

 - The Rockies have an implied victory probability of 37% according to the moneyline set for this matchup.

-- Games involving Colorado have gone over the total set by sportsbooks in 34 of 80 chances this season.
+- Colorado's games have gone over the total in 35 of its 81 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!